K-Laselute/marveljsquiz/README.md

-Thanks for taking to time read this and have a good day!
+Thanks for taking the time to read this and have a good day!